mscrivo/OotD/ServerStaging/ootdReleaseNotes.md

 # OotD Release Notes

+## 4.1.0
+* Tasks/Notes/Todos views will retain view customizations on exit
+* Update to .net 7
+* New code signing cert used

+### *IMPORTANT NOTE*

+Because this release uses a brand new code signing cert, Windows SmartScreen will flag it as an unknown publisher.
+This is normal and expected.
+It will go away once enough people have downloaded and installed the new version.

 ## 4.0.267
 * Update to .net 6
 * Fixed transparency slider size and location on HiDPI displays